decentfox/aioh2/README.rst

     print('Response trailers:', trailers)

+Above example can be found at `examples/core.py`.

 Credits
 -------

+A big thanks to the great library hyper-h2_ from `Cory Benfield`_.

 `DecentFoX Studio`_ is a software outsourcing company delivering high-quality web-based products and mobile apps for global customers with agile methodology,